Sampling Without Compromising Accuracy in Adaptive Data Analysis: Comparing Counting and Sampling Counting Queries

 Meanwhile, it is possible to use a mechanism for counting queries to attempt to answer SCQ's, but it has higher sample complexity than the mechanism for SCQ's proposed above.
-Indeed, there is the na\"ive approach that ignores time constraints by first computing $q(S)$ exactly, adding noise to obtain a value $\tilde{a}_q$, and then returning $1$ with probability $\tilde{a_q}$ and $0$ otherwise.
-For this mechanism we obtain an $(\epsilon,\delta)$-private mechanism to release $k$ SCQ's that is $(\alpha,\beta)$-accurate with respect to a fixed sample $S$ of size $n$ so long as

-which is strictly worse than the mechanism for SCQ's we actually use.
+Indeed, there is the na\"ive approach that ignores time constraints by first computing $q(S)$ exactly, adding noise to obtain a value $\tilde{a}_q$, and then returning $1$ with probability $\tilde{a}_q$ and $0$ otherwise.
+For this mechanism we obtain an $(\epsilon,\delta)$-private mechanism to release $k$ SCQ's that is $(\alpha,\beta)$-accurate with respect to a fixed sample $S$ of size $n$ so long as $n>\frac{2\sqrt{2k\log(1/\delta)}\log(1/\beta)}{\alpha\epsilon},$ which is strictly worse than the mechanism for SCQ's we actually use.
 This motivates our approach to SCQ's.

-\section{An application to convex optimization}
+\section{An Application to Convex Optimization}